AnannyaPaul/Anannya/README.md

 **Problem Statement**- Predict flight fare based on customer’s choice of date, time, airline etc. This will help the customers to plan travel expenses of a trip in advance.
 Dataset contains different flight details of one year to train the model.
 This is a regression problem.

+**Solution**- This dataset has a lot of qualitative variables.
+I have done a lot of feature engineering to convert them to useful features.
+This features played important role in training the model.
+The **'